-IUCEA becomes an exemplary common higher education area for a prosperous and sustainable East African Community by 2030
+To become the leading EAC Institution for an exemplary Common Higher Education Area for a prosperous and sustainable East African Community

 To encourage and develop mutually beneficial collaboration between Member Universities and between them and Governments and other organizations, both public and private

 IUCEA Core Values

 Accountability, Transparency, Unity, Diversity, Integrity, Professionalism and Teamwork